 The proposal, cover letters, instructions, distribution lists and maps needed to complete this project each have their own translation needs.

 What types of content will you be translating?
-Remember that it is not just the product itself that may need translation.
+Remember that it is not just the product itself that may need a translation.
 Letters, instructions, proposals and legal language may also need to be translated as well.

 Let’s take a deeper look at your audience.
-The demographics of your end user are important when considering what type of translation service you need.
+The demographics of your end-user are important when considering what type of translation service you need.
 If you are a comic book publisher sending American books to Japan you will need to look at the age and gender of the primary target reader.
 Does the book need to be flowery and poetic or harsh and gritty?
 Should it be full of slang or more formal?